 Public meeting: An informal meeting, hearing, workshop, or other public gathering of people to obtain comments from the public or other agencies on a proposed project permit prior to the City of Mossyrock's decision on the permit.
 A public meeting does not include an open record hearing.
-The proceeding at a public meeting may be recorded and a report or recommendation may be included the project permit application file.
+The proceeding at a public meeting may be recorded and a report or recommendation may be included in the project permit application file.
+Additionally, any meeting held by the City Council of the City of Mossyrock subject to Chapter 42.30 RCW, except those which are exempt by other such statutes.

-Public utility: A private business organization such as a public service corporation performing some public service and subject to special governmental regulations, or a governmental agency performing similar public services, the services by either or which are paid for directly by the recipients thereof.
+Public utility: A private business organization such as a public service corporation performing some public service and subject to special governmental regulations, or a governmental agency performing similar public services, the services by either of which are paid for directly by the recipients thereof.
 Such services shall include but are not limited to, water supply, electric power, gas, telecommunications, and transportation for persons and freight.

-Public utility structure: Structures such as telecommunication and electrical transmission towers, tanks, pumping stations, electrical transformer stations, and similar large equipment that is owned by a public utility.
+Public utility structure: Structures such as telecommunication and electrical transmission towers, tanks, pumping stations, electrical transformer stations, and similar large equipment that are owned by a public utility.

 Qualified Expert: A person preparing a technical assessment who has expertise appropriate to the relevant critical area being assessed.
-Expertise shall consist of professional credentials and/ or certification, any advanced degrees earned in the pertinent scientific discipline from a recognized university, the number of years of experience in the pertinent scientific discipline, recognized leadership in the discipline of interest, formal training in the specific area of expertise, and field and/ or laboratory experience with evidence of the ability to produce peer-reviewed publications or other professional literature.
+Expertise shall consist of professional credentials and/or certification, any advanced degrees earned in the pertinent scientific discipline from a recognized university, the number of years of experience in the pertinent scientific discipline, recognized leadership in the discipline of interest, formal training in the specific area of expertise, and field and/or laboratory experience with evidence of the ability to produce peer-reviewed publications or other professional literature.